Azouu/Kajika/README.md

 > When you check a box in one of the two sections ("Attributes" or "Agents"), you automatically uncheck the boxes in the other.

 ## Built with
+* Vis.js 4.21.0
+* JQuery
+* Bootsrap 4.3.1
+* Lodash
+* plotly.js 1.47.4
+* Font Awesome 5.0.13

+## Support
+If you encounter a difficulty with Kajika, feel free to open an issue on this repository.
+You can also send me an email on lhdj.ines@gmail.com

 ## Contributing
+If you want to contribute to the growth of Kajika, feel free to send a pull request and ideally an email specifying what you want to add to the app.
+See [CONTRIBUTION.md](https://github.com/Azouu/Kajika/blob/master/CONTRIBUTION.md) to get more information on the structure of the app.
 ## Authors
+The app was made during the internship of Inès Louahadj under the supervision of Tanguy Esteoule and Carole Bernon, team members of SMAC (IRIT), between April and July 2019.

 ## License

+## Project status